Lemon and garlic extract proven to eliminate breast cancer cells.

 If you don’t strain it, it thickens/solidifies after 24 hours and is difficult to consume.

 Strain the liquid and squeeze every last drop out.

 The lemon garlic extract is now ready for your “enjoyment”.

-Put it in an airtight glass jar and store in the fridge.
+Put it in an airtight glass jar and store it in the fridge.

-It will stay fresh for one week, maybe up to two weeks.
+It will stay fresh for one week, and maybe up to two weeks.

 I've interviewed over 60 people who've healed all types and stages of cancer.
 Check them out here.
 Or use the search bar to find survivors of specific cancer types.